Another-Axiom/GT_CustomMapExample/README.md

 ### Object Activation Trigger
 This trigger script can be used to Activate and Deactivate other GameObjects in your map and Reset other Triggers.
 This script is included in the `ObjectActivationTrigger` prefab in the `Assets/MapPrefabs` folder which uses a Box Collider and includes a visual preview.
+Check out the FunctionalityOverview scenes for some examples.

 **Additional Options**
 - `Objects To Deactivate` - List of GameObjects that will be Deactivated when this Trigger is triggered.
 This list is processed prior